Is your CMS efficiency being maximized?

 The pace of change within the Content Management System (CMS) market is staggering.
-As devices get more varied, users more discerning and accessibility a necessity, content needs to be structured so it can go anywhere, do anything and yet keep its meaning and message intact.
+As devices get more varied, users become more discerning and accessibility a necessity, it’s forcing content to be structured so it can go anywhere, do anything and yet keep its meaning and message intact.

 To achieve that goal, your CMS needs to efficiently manage your content.

-Interfaces now sit between us and all kinds of critical tasks and the memorable moments of our lives.
-Those interfaces are filled with words that need to be written, edited and structured in flexible ways.
-So how, without having to make different content for every new device, platform or channel, do you get that done?
+Interfaces are the go-betweens for us and all kinds of critical tasks and the words that fill them need to be written, edited and structured in flexible ways.
+So how, without making different content for every new device, platform or channel, do you get that done?
 How do you efficiently make more of the content you create?

 Content is an investment.
-How’s that?
-It can be consumed (on- and off-line) both immediately and for years to come, as well as being able to be repurposed, rearranged, reformatted and republished.
+It can be consumed (on- and off-line) both immediately and for years to come, as well as being repurposed, rearranged, reformatted and republished.

-However, its ultimate goal is to be consumed and evaluated by another human being.
+Its ultimate goal, however, is to be consumed and evaluated by another human being.

 In his seminal book, “The Content Management Bible”, author Bob Boiko dedicated five chapters to the deceptively simple question of what is content, and he wrote:

-So given that it’s an investment, content needs to be created, managed and maintained in purposeful ways that make it easy for you to maximize (and harvest) your injection of effort and resources.
+Given that it’s an investment, content therefore needs to be created, managed and maintained in purposeful ways, so the effort and resources used to create it, is maximized (and harvested).

 How’s content created?